What is this engagement about?

 EMPR and the Ministry of Finance then commissioned Ernst & Young (EY), a leading firm with experience and knowledge of the mining industry worldwide, to undertake an in-depth examination of EMPR’s reclamation securities practices.
 In February 2017 EY completed a Report and Recommendations for B.C.’s Mine Reclamation Security Policy including a comprehensive examination of the current approach and further analysis of best practices.
 During their review, EY found that EMPR utilizes a financial security program based on sound principles that include elements of a risk-based approach.
 EY’s main recommendation was to formalize a risk management framework for mine security.
 This work is currently underway.

-As part of the policy development process, EMPR is interested in receiving input on the recommended policy components detailed in the Ernst & Young report and/or best practices in other jurisdictions.
-Input can be submitted to firstname.lastname@example.org, and will be accepted until November 8, 2018 at 4pm.
+As part of the policy development process, EMPR requested input on the recommended policy components detailed in the Ernst & Young report and/or best practices in other jurisdictions.
+Input was accepted until November 8, 2018 at 4pm.

 How can my contribution make a difference?